romgar/presentations/djangocon_2015/djangocon_2015.md

 - reuse database: *--reuse-db* and *--create-db*
 - launch only last failed tests

+Added value compare to manage test:

+- verbatim output when test is failing, (dict assertion will give exact missing or excess element, instead of full dict)
+- hide all logging when test are passing by default
+- the console output is more readable and intuitive

 ## Hypothesis

 Use randomised data and find edge cases for you